-Authors can hang up their posters at the CCIB conference venue, on the ground floor, as of Tuesday, 7 March 2017, between 14:00 and 18:00 hrs.
-Authors are also welcome to hang up their work on Wednesday, 8 March 2017 (which is when the conference postgraduate course takes place), from 7:30 until 17:30 hrs.
+Approved abstract authors can hang up their posters at the CCIB conference venue, on the ground floor, from Tuesday, 5 March 2019, between 14:00 and 18:00.
+Authors are also invited to hang up their work on Wednesday, 6 March 2019 (which is when the conference postgraduate course takes place), from 7:30 until 17:30.

 - Posters must be designed and presented VERTICALLY.
-Posters designed horizontally will be disqualified from presentation.
+Posters designed horizontally will not be accepted or will be disqualified.

-- The use of the ENETS logo must be in accord to the ENETS logo branding guidelines.
+- The ENETS logo must be used in accordance with the ENETS logo branding guidelines.
 Please read here.

-- You or your co-authors are responsible for affixing your poster to the panels provided at the conference center.
+- You or your co-authors are responsible for affixing your poster to the panels provided at the conference centre.
 Poster strips will be provided.
-Each poster panel will be labeled with a number corresponding to your abstract number in the abstract booklet to be distributed upon registration.
+Each poster panel will be labelled with a number, you will be informed about the number of your poster board before the conference.
 At least one author must be present during the poster viewing to explain your work and answer questions.
-A major advantage of this type of presentation is interchange between investigators.
+A major advantage of this type of presentation is the exchange fostered between investigators.

 - The poster should contain the title of the corresponding paper, the authors, institution and the institution’s location.

-- Avoid color combinations which are difficult to read.
+- Avoid colour combinations which are difficult to read.

-- The aims of the study, the question to be asked or the hypothesis to be tested should be clearly stated in as few words as possible.
+- The aims of the study, the question to be asked or the hypothesis to be tested should be clearly and succinctly stated (in as few words as possible).

-- Outline your methods briefly.
+- Briefly outline your methods.
 Provide details only for new methods or important modifications of older ones.

 - The conclusions should be succinctly stated in large type.
-Many viewers read this first, hence it should be easy to understand.
+Many attendees read this first, hence it should be easy to understand.

 - Please remove and take your poster with you at the end of the conference.
-Posters that are not retrieved by Friday, 10 March 2017 at 18:00 hrs will be disposed.
+Posters that are not removed by Friday, 8 March 2019, at 18:00, will be disposed of.
 ENETS will not keep or forward forgotten posters to any presenter.

 Tips when preparing your poster:

-- Provide the full title of your abstract (at least 2 inches/5 cm high - it might be the only thing an attendee will read at first) as well as a list of all authors and affiliations.
-Use this information as a headline for your work.
+- Provide the full title of your abstract (at least 2 inches/5 cm high - it is usually the first, if not only, thing an attendee will read) as well as a list of all authors and affiliations.
+Use this information as a headline in your work.

-- Provide a clear take-home message which highlights the main findings of your poster and identify that message in the poster in warm color.
-That point should be read at eye level.
+- Provide a clear “take-home message”, which highlights the main findings of your poster; highlight this “take-home message” in the poster in a warm colour.
+It should also be located at eye-level.

-- Your poster should be readable at a distance.
-Use color wisely to provide contrast for each section of your poster.
-Try to avoid big tables as they generally are hard to read from a distance and present as much data in graphs as possible.
-Make the flow of your poster logical.
+- Your poster should be able to be read at a distance.
+Use colour wisely to provide contrast for each section of your poster.
+Try to avoid big tables (as they are generally hard to read from a distance) and present as much data in graphs as possible.
+Ensure the flow of your poster is logical.

-- Include a sentence of potential conflicts-of-interest in the poster.
+- Include a sentence about potential “conflicts of interests” in the poster.